July 3rd 2020

 However, as the largest organ of the body we can’t help but feel like we’ve only began to scratch the surface when it comes to tips and tricks about the health of our skin.
 So, looking to delve a little deeper into our dermis to discover what’s going on, we got in touch with Clinical Dermatologist, Dr Stefanie Williams, to find out about some important skincare facts we really ought to know.

 Be wary of who you see

-"There are far too many therapists advertising themselves as dermatologists out there," says Dr Stefaniw Williams.
+"There are far too many therapists advertising themselves as dermatologists out there," says Dr Stefanie Williams.
 "Dermatologists are doctors who, after their general medical University degree, have completed a formal higher specialist training in dermatology.
 If in doubt ask to see their specialisation certificate."